Welcome to the Sundancer's RC Club Website

 If it flys, bring it out.
 Electrics, nitro, gas, giant scale, foamies, helis, multicopters, we do it all.

 Welcome to the Treasure Coast's only outdoor off road race track.
-Weather permitting, the track is normally open for practice on the weekends, with club races most Sundays.
+Weather permitting, the track is open only for sponsored events.
 So bring out your 1/10 scale buggies, truggies, and short course trucks as well as 1/8 scale buggies.
-We also feature a clay banked oval track.

 We have a covered pavilion next to the floating dock for our boating and float flying enthusiasts.
 The post is well-stocked, and fishing is allowed - but don't take what you catch - catch and release only!
 Occasionally, we get a croc or two in the pond, so keep a keen eye when out by the water.